khanh-devos/blog_memory/_posts/2024-11-17-types-of-AI-architechtures.md

         - $\alpha$: activation function
         - $Y$: layer ouputs<br><br>

     - Dropout: is a regularization technique to prevent overfitting.
-It works by randomly "dropping out" (setting to zero) a subset of neurons in a hidden layer during each training iteration.
+It works by randomly "dropping out" (setting to zero) a subset of neurons in a hidden layer during each training iteration, hence these neurons have no gradient updations.
 This makes the network learning more generally by not relying too heavily on specific neurons.

-Because "dropout" sets zero forcefully to some neurons at the "forward propagation" (truyền tới), it cannot be applied at the final layer.
+    - *Notice: "dropout" sets zero forcefully to some neurons at the "forward propagation" (truyền tới), it cannot be applied at the final layer.*
     <br><br>

 2. **Convolutional(tích chập) Neural Networks (CNNs)** :